-An asylum seeker is a person who applies for refugee status after they enter the U.S. Both international and domestic law affirms the right for refugees to seek legal protection in the U.S. at any time.
+An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

-Since 2011, the U.S. asylum backlog has increased by more than 1,750%.
-The number of pending cases means asylum seekers can wait more than six years before their immigration case is resolved.
+More than 800,000 U.S. asylum applications are currently pending.
+The unprecedented backlog means asylum seekers can wait more than six years before their immigration legal case is resolved.

 From Persecution to Destitution

-The U.S. is the only country that denies asylum seekers access to critical services and significantly delays permission to work.
-Asylum seekers are among the most underserved refugees in the U.S.
+Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and simultaneously delays permission to work.
+Current asylum policy creates extreme barriers to the safety and wellness of asylum seekers.